LAWNCARE CALENDAR

 April Lawncare Tips

  If the winter months have left you with moss, this would be an ideal time to start to do the necessary renovations.
+Make sure there are no frosts around before you start scarifying though.
+If you are lucky enough to own an Allett Scarifier cartridge than this will get some usage this month!

  Look at applying Iron to kill the moss; this can either be sprayed on or applied as a granular.
 The moss will ‘blacken’ off and, once it is dead, then it will need to be raked or scarified out.